Lavenders are native to the Mediterranean and parts of Europe that have hot temperatures, sunny days, and minimal rainfall.

 English Lavender is the only lavender that can survive winters outdoors as they are hardy to cold, frost, and snow.
 They can even do well in areas that have lower temperatures than most.

-If you live in colder regions of the USA and planting lavender in the ground year-round, English lavender should be your choice.
+If you live in colder regions of the USA and plant lavender in the ground year-round, English lavender should be your choice.

 If you have French lavender or Spanish lavender and you want it to live long, you have to bring them indoors.
 For that, you have to plant it in pots!
 Instead, these two variants are more suited to growing in Mediterranean conditions.